near the Soho gay village, the West End and Theatreland

 The heart of gay London.
 Soho is home to many of London’s best gay bars and is close to the West End theatres, Covent Garden, Oxford Street, Chinatown and Trafalgar Square.

 Why this hotel?
 WOW factor.
-PULL factor.
-2-min walk from Soho.
+2 min. walk to Soho.
+Luxury choice.

-The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, the Village Soho Bar and all the other gay bars in Soho.
-Hooking up is definitely easier if you drop the hotel’s name into the conversation.
+The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, the VILLAGE Bar and other gay bars in Soho.
+Hooking up is much easier if you drop this hotel’s name into the conversation.